 Please Note: Any CRM user that you’d like to assign a web-form created lead to, must have rights to read the PowerWebForm activity detail.
 You can either add this permission to an existing security role associated with that user, or assign them the PowerWebForm user security role.

-Once you have imported and registered the PowerWebForm solution for your Microsoft Dynamics CRM system it will need to be configured.
+Once you have imported and registered the PowerWebForm solution for your system it will need to be configured.
 To configure PowerWebForm navigate to Settings > Solutions and double click on PowerWebForm.
 Click on the setup tab to configure your settings.

 The “Field Separator” is a field you will use if you are mapping a web form field to a custom multiple checkbox field on your CRM record.

-The Target Service is the Azure cloud where your web forms will be stored, as well as the submission staging in the event your CRM is unavailable.
+The Target Service is the Azure cloud where your web forms will be stored, as well as the submissions staged in the event your CRM is unavailable.

 The “Reset” button will reset the value of the “Field Separator” to the default value.